 To know more about the Governor Generals of Bengal and India, visit the linked article.

 What is the significance of the Child Marriage Restraint Act?

 The Child Marriage Restraint Act was the first social reform issue taken up by an organized women’s group in India.
-This group pressured many politicians into supporting the act by picketing their delegations, holding placards and shouting slogans.
-They believed that with the passing of this act, it would show the world that India is serious about social reforms.
+This group pressured many politicians into supporting the act by picketing their delegations, holding placards, and shouting slogans.
+They believed that the passing of this act would show the world that India is serious about social reforms.

 Child Marriage Restraint Act, 1929 – UPSC Notes:- Download PDF Here